 Kid’s shouldn’t have all the fun snacking while on the road.
 There are tons of great Road Trip Food Ideas to enchance your road trip experience.
 Coming prepared with plenty of food, is going to ensure a more enjoyable road trip!

 Everyone has their favorite salty snack and this is mine.
 Pack a salty snack that you would enjoy.
 I don’t feel as shameful after eating Veggie Straw then I do after I eat Cheetos.
 The cheesy fingers and remnants are a reminder of the devouring that happened hours earlier.

 Need a protein punch or something to hold little tummies for a more than a few minutes?
 Your favorite nut butter in squeezable form, no jar!
 It squeezes into little and big mouths with ease or on other snacks.

 A friend of mine gave me a few different packs of these nuts mixes for a road trip and I have been addicted ever since.
 The flavor is outstanding and they are trail mix options as well.
 If you haven’t tried them yet, you are missing out.
 Grab a bag the next time you are in the snack aisle or just order them here!

 These gluten-free crackers will change the way you snack forever.
 The seeds and crunch will leave you coming back for more.
 Check out the Protein Snack Crackers for those looking for something a little more substantial.

 After you have bombarded the snack aisle and stocked up be sure to have a little basket or bag to keep them in for easy access on the road.
 If you don’t feel like bringing the entire box or package of a snack, consider using smaller plastic containers or Ziploc bags.
 That way you are only bringing what you need and it saves space.
 Assemble them in the basket and voila!
 Instant road trip snack pack!

-We are always on the hunt for another great road trip snack!
+We are always on the hunt for more great road trip snacks!
 Share what your go-to travel snack is below in the comments!